couchbase/query/docs/n1ql-select.md

 ## FROM clause

-The FROM clause defines the data source and input objects for the query.
+The FROM clause defines the data sources and input objects for the query.

 Every FROM clause specifies one or more buckets.
 The first bucket is